-Term Abbreviation Definition Display Area The Display Area is the ground area footprint of the airspace within which displaying aircraft are manoeuvred in a manner which requires the pilot to exercise the privileges of their Display Authorisation and fly to prescribed conditions and minima.
-Any manoeuvres which are not compliant with SERA must be conducted within the Display Area; SERA.5005(f)(1) and SERA.5005(f)(2) apply outside the Display Area as applicable.
+Term Abbreviation Definition Danger Area "Danger Area" means airspace which has been notified as such within which activities dangerous to the flight of aircraft may take place or exist at such times as may be notified Display Area The Display Area is the ground area footprint of the airspace within which displaying aircraft may be manoeuvred at a height below that imposed by SERA.5005(f)(1), SERA.5005(f)(2), subject to the limits of the Flying Display Permission, any further restrictions imposed by the FDD, and the pilot's DA / Public Display Authorisation (PDA).
+All flight by civilian-registered aircraft outside the Display Area must comply with SERA.5005(f)(1), SERA.5005(f)(2).
 Display Authorisation DA A national document detailing the groups and categories of aircraft in which a pilot is authorised to display, together with any limitations and other specific endorsements.
 Display Authorisation Evaluator DAE A person authorised by the CAA to conduct evaluations for the award of a Display Authorisation.
 Display Item A single, formation or group of aircraft, flying as one single display 'act' throughout.
 Display Line or Display Axis A line defining the track and distance along which displaying aircraft may operate.
-Display Pilot A pilot who holds a Display Authorisation (DA) or exemption, issued by their national aviation authority, which allows them to take part in a Flying Display 3 .
+Display Pilot A pilot who holds a Display Authorisation (DA) or exemption, issued by their National Aviation Authority, or an appropriate military Public Display Authority (PDA), or military exemption, which allows them to take part in a Flying Display.
 Display Routine A series of linked manoeuvres to be performed during a Flying Display Essential Personnel A person or persons authorised and permitted to be within designated restricted areas, forward of the Crowd Line, during a Flying Display.
-Examples of Essential Personnel include members of Emergency Services, essential ground support crew, Air Traffic Control personnel, the FDD and members of the FCC, refuelling operatives, barnstorming display act ground Participants when in conjunction with their specific role and CAA FSOs whilst pursuant to their duties.
-NOTE: Once duty complete, essential ground support crew become non-essential personnel and must re-locate to an area compliant with published Flying Display lateral separation distances.
+Examples of Essential Personnel include members of Emergency Services, essential ground support crew, ATS personnel, the FDD and members of the FCC, refuelling operatives, barnstorming display act ground participants when in conjunction with their specific role and CAA FSOs whilst pursuant to their duties.
+NOTE: Once a specific duty has been completed, those personnel become non-essential and must re-locate to an area compliant with published Flying Display lateral Separation Distances.
 Event Organiser EO The EO is the person responsible for all matters pertaining to the wider planning and execution of an event that includes a Flying Display and for the safety of the general public, both at the event and those affected by the wider impacts of the event.
-Fédération Aéronautique Internationale FAI The world air sports federation.